Vikascoder1/Sukriti/README.md

 The project was designed to provide a simple user management interface that allows users to register, log in, and manage other users.
 The frontend communicates with the backend through RESTful APIs, and Redux Toolkit is used for state management.

-Problems Faced and Solutions Implemented
+##Problems Faced and Solutions Implemented
-Routing Issues: Initially, I faced challenges with routing between the login, registration, and home pages.
+1. Routing Issues: Initially, I faced challenges with routing between the login, registration, and home pages.
 This was resolved by ensuring proper use of react-router-dom and configuring routes correctly.

-Data Not Displaying on Home Page: After registering users, the home page was not displaying user data.
+2. Data Not Displaying on Home Page: After registering users, the home page was not displaying user data.
 This was solved by ensuring that the Redux store was being updated correctly after fetching users and that the components were subscribed to the state.

-API Errors: Encountered errors while making API calls.
-These were resolved by checking the server routes and ensuring that the correct endpoints were being used in the frontend.

-User State Management: Managing user state with Redux Toolkit was initially confusing, but the use of createSlice and createAsyncThunk made it easier to handle asynchronous actions and maintain the state.
+3. User State Management: Managing user state with Redux Toolkit was initially confusing, but the use of createSlice and createAsyncThunk made it easier to handle asynchronous actions and maintain the state.

-User Interaction Feedback: Initially, there were no alerts for successful registration or login.
+4. User Interaction Feedback: Initially, there were no alerts for successful registration or login.
 I added alerts to inform users about the success of their actions, improving user experience.

-By addressing these challenges, the application has become a robust and user-friendly platform for managing users.